apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 **Implementation Note**: the static `FileSystem get(URI uri, Configuration conf) ` method MAY return a pre-existing instance of a filesystem client class&mdash;a class that may also be in use in other threads.
-The implementations of `FileSystem` which ship with Apache Hadoop *do not make any attempt to synchronize access to the working directory field*.
+The implementations of `FileSystem` shipped with Apache Hadoop *do not make any attempt to synchronize access to the working directory field*.

 ## Invariants